Dollar (group): 2000s

 In the early 2000s, Van Day persuaded Bazar to rejoin him in Dollar for a reunion tour.
 In 2002, they took part in the 'Here And Now' tour, a series of arena-sized concerts featuring other singers and bands from the 1980s.
 They followed this up by appearing on the reality television show Reborn in the USA in 2003.
 This show involved a number of formerly successful chart acts touring together in America with the public voting off a different act each week.
 They quickly became the centre of attention when they were involved in an argument with pop star Sonia, which was televised and reported in the newspapers.
 Dollar were the first act to be voted off and they returned to the UK.
 Dollar made another live appearance in 2004, in a show celebrating the career of Trevor Horn.
 It took place at Wembley Arena and Dollar appeared alongside ABC and Pet Shop Boys, amongst other acts who had worked with Horn over the years.

 In July 2008, Dollar came together again to take part in a UK reality television programme entitled Pop Goes the Band, in which a number of former pop stars were remodelled and restyled to try to recapture their former glory.
 The programme aired on Living TV on 23 February 2009.
 To date, this has been their last activity as an act.

 On 15 February 2010, Cherry Red Records re-issued remastered and expanded editions of The Dollar Album and The Paris Collection for the first time on CD.
 In 2019 Cherry Pop re-released their catalog in a 6-CD/1-DVD box set.
 The box contains expanded versions of all three of their original studio albums with rare and new-to-CD bonus tracks including demos, single A- and B-sides, backing tracks, outtakes, and 12-inch mixes.
 A DVD (in Region 2 PAL) has eighteen promo videos and television appearances.

+Since 2023 Bazar has performed and recorded with Stephen Fox as Thereza Bazar's Dollar.